szermatt/mistty/docs/source/contrib.rst

 Suggesting features
 -------------------

-Please add feature suggestions to the `Issue Tracker`_ or start a new `discussion`_.
+Please create a new `discussion`_ in the Ideas category or add a feature suggestions to the `Issue Tracker`_.

 Asking questions
 ----------------

-Start a new `discussion`_ with your question in the General section.
+Start a new `discussion`_ with your question in the General category.

 Code contributions
 ------------------